lsst-dm/dmtn-090/index.rst

-While the UWS standard does not specify how to run the jobs, it provides a RESTful way of accessing the state, checking results, and providing control over jobs, such as cancelling.
+While the UWS standard does not specify how to run the jobs, it provides a RESTful way of accessing the state, checking results, and providing control over jobs, such as canceling.

 TAP_SCHEMA
 ^^^^^^^^^^